 While I can’t be certain what it was that killed him, I am certain that alcohol played a significant role in Joe’s demise.
 Drinking affected his already poor balance and coordination and contributed to his frequent falls.
 Going cold turkey after drinking regularly for decades caused debilitating withdrawal symptoms on top of an already considerable health setback.

 Sadly, Joe’s story isn’t uncommon.
-Alcoholism affects many older individuals, whether it has been a lifelong problem or become a relatively new dependence.
+Alcoholism affects many older individuals, whether it has been a lifelong problem or has become a relatively new dependence.
 Seniors are notoriously stubborn and most are capable of making their own decisions, so family members and friends are either largely unaware of any substance use issues or they avoid discussing the topic altogether.

 Alcohol Abuse Among the Elderly